 - How To Choose the Best Passive Pickups for Metal

 - Final Thoughts on the Best Passive Pickups for Metal

 Best Passive Pickups for Metal: Our Top 3

-The Seymour Duncan SH-13 Dimebucker is our Top Choice.
+The Seymour Duncan SH-13 Dimebucker is our Top Pick.
 With a dual-blade design and a 4-conductor wire, this humbucker offers high output and high d.c. resistance.
-The result is a very aggressive sound with a nice treble bite and clarity, reminiscent of Dimegab Darrell’s tone.
+The result is a very aggressive sound with a nice treble bite and clarity, reminiscent of Dimebag Darrell’s tone.